 Cancer Prevention Committee

-The Committee provides leadership and oversight of the Society's cancer prevention activities; works with appropriate committees and groups within the Society to enhance the quality and quantity of cancer prevention in the relevant programs; and provides leadership in joint efforts with other societies in the area of cancer prevention.
+The Committee provides leadership and oversight of ASCO's cancer prevention activities; works with appropriate committees and groups within ASCO to enhance the quality and quantity of cancer prevention in the relevant programs; and provides leadership in joint efforts with other societies in the area of cancer prevention.

 Cancer Research Committee